 Releasing Yourself from Grief and Trauma with a Counselor

-Grief comes to everyone.
-It will come to you at one time or another when you lose someone or something precious in your life.
+Grief comes for everyone.
+It will be experienced at one time or another when you lose someone or something precious in your life.
 Loss can be traumatic, particularly if it happens unexpectedly or if you lose someone very close to your heart.
 In this case, bouncing back and moving on can be very difficult.

 Understanding Grief and Trauma